What's behind US sanctions against Bangladesh's elite paramilitary force? | DW | 14.12.2021

 "It appears the US wanted to make an example of Bangladesh's human rights record and the US' unwillingness to tolerate it, in the strongest possible terms," he added.

-Kugelman additionally pointed out that Bangladesh was sanctioned in a statement that also included China, North Korea, and Myanmar.
+Kugelman additionally pointed out that the Bangladesh sanctions came in a statement that included China, North Korea, and Myanmar.

 "If you worry about your global image, that's not the company you want to keep.
 You never want to be clubbed with those countries," he stressed.